Hidden Gems of Whistler’s Après Scene

 Hunter Gather is like no other place in Whistler.
 It’s a bar and counter-serve establishment, but with a quality of food and drink that could rival any sit-down restaurant.
 This style keeps it casual and spacious, while nailing atmosphere and value.
 Craft beer from Whistler breweries are heavily featured on tap here, including limited seasonal editions like Coast Mountain’s Opening Daze IPA.
 Not ones to do anything status quo, they have rare beer tap takeovers, so you might just have the chance to sample beer you’d be hard pressed to find anywhere else.

-Much has already been said on our beloved local breweries so I’ll leave it up to you to peruse the entries on Whistler Brewing, Coast Mountain Brewing and the Brewhouse.
-But I will tell you, there are tours available so you can visit each brewery, learn a little, and not worry about who’s going to be the designated driver.
+Much has already been said on our beloved local breweries, so I’ll leave it up to you to peruse the entries on Whistler Brewing, Coast Mountain Brewing and the Brewhouse.
+We also recently checked in with them to find out what they’re brewing this season in Fall Into a Beer This Autumn.

 While Stonesedge may feature a smaller selection of craft beers than those above, it’s carefully curated.
 Beyond beer, they also have a hearty selection of tequila and mocktails.
-They also offer late night eats from 10 PM – 1 AM, which is perfect if your après session has rolled into a night out.
 This tucked away location also offers outdoor seating – cozy firepit included.